Expert Allergy Advice & Articles from London Allergy Consultants

 The "march" is not universal or linear; trajectories vary and are influenced by genetic predispositions, environmental exposures (e.g., the microbiome, pollutants), and immunologic factors.

-Surrey Food Allergy Clinic
+Find our Surrey Food Allergy Clinic

 We at London Allergy Consultants are delighted to announce that we have recommenced our specialised Surrey Allergy clinics.